MSPCC is a private, non-profit society dedicated to leadership in protecting and promoting the rights and well-being of children and families.

 We Are Making a Difference

 In Massachusetts alone, a child is reported for abuse or neglect every eight minutes.
 With "Prevention" as the Society's middle name and the focus of its services, MSPCC strives each day to make a difference in that statistic and more.
-Last year MSPCC touched the lives of nearly 24,000 children and families through a variety of programs and services:
+Last year, MSPCC touched the lives of more than 22,000 children and families through a variety of programs and services:

 - Mental Health and Child Abuse/Neglect Intervention